 The more we faced bad calls, penalties, and loss of yards, the more depressed the fans became.
 Some sat with their heads in their hands; some argued with their companions about what the coach should be doing; and many just became engrossed in their cell phones.

 We trailed behind the Pittsburg Panthers the entire game, so by the start of the fourth quarter, many of the fans packed up their stadium seats and empty popcorn boxes and departed to beat the traffic.
 I sort of didn’t blame them.
 I know how long it takes to get out of the parking lot.
 We hadn’t been able to gain a lead, and the chances of victory seemed pretty slim.

 Then I began to talk to the Lord.
 I told Him that I know He couldn’t care less who wins a football game, but I wanted to see if He would show me in the natural what He will do in the supernatural.
-I asked the Lord to make Himself known to me during that game and use it to teach me what victory really means.
+I asked the Lord to make Himself known to me during that game and use it to teach me or show me something.

 The kick was good, and the clock moved to 00:00 with a 37-36 victory in the books for North Carolina.
 The Lord began to speak as I stood there stunned.
 He said, “Many times in life, it feels as if the enemy is winning and hope seems distant.
 All you can see is the loss and injustice around.
 You can’t be stressed and upset over the enemy’s tactics or unfair advantage.
 You can’t allow fear or anger to control you or your relationships with others.
 You can’t give up and go home.
 Instead, I want you to endure like those men on the field, fighting until the last second.
 Because no matter how far behind you seem or how hard and tiring the fight is, the victory is sure.
 It may come in the last second, but it will come.
 Because you are on the winning side.”